Salmaster1/Portfolio/Projects/TerminalVelocity/index.md

 The movement is pretty simple.
 WASD to move, Space to jump.
 Thats it.

 There are some more factors that help make the movement feel better.
 The movement is acceleration-based, and in order to make is easier to turn around, there is a special section of the code that increases your acceleration when accelerating in a direction different from your velocity.
-What this does is practice is make it easier to change direction when moving.
+What this does in practice is make it easier to change direction when moving.

 Towards the bottom of the screen, there is a text field that displays the player's horizontal speed.

 The player's velocity is affected by friction, and when the player surpasses a speed of 4000, a secondary speed-reduction system activates, which proportionally reduces the player's speed the higher over 4000 they are.
 As such, on the ground, the player's max speed is around 5500-6000.

 While in the air, the player has no input, and has (basically) no friction.
 As such, a well-placed superjump at high velocities can be very rewarding, at the risk of flying way off-target.
-In adittion, while airborde, there is no soft-cap of 4000 speed, allowing the player to go **much** faster.
-With the right setup and technique, you can reach an aerial speed of ~20000, sometimes way higher.
+In addition, while airborde, there is no soft-cap of 4000 speed, allowing the player to go **much** faster.
+With the right setup and technique, you can reach aerial speeds of ~20000, sometimes way higher.

 ## The Gravity Balls